blindFS/blog-raw/_posts/2013-08-02-replace-deprecated-vim-plugins-with-modern-alternatives.md

 #### just abandon the vim-powerline

-I found vim-airline a week ago.At first,I hate it because its default theme is really ugly.I thought it was useless to reinvent the wheel.
+I found vim-airline a week ago.At first,I hate it because its default theme is really ugly.And I thought it was useless to reinvent the wheel.
-But after a detailed glimpse,I realized that it's much better that the old deprecated vim-powerline.Its code is elegant,it also has many amazing themes(really not don't know why the author don't change the default one),and it is easy to create a theme and apply it.Most of all,it is much much faster than vim-powerline while accomplishing every single function of vim-powerline and plus.
+But after a detailed glimpse,I realized that it's much better that the old deprecated 'vim-powerline'.Its code is elegant.There are many amazing themes as well(really not don't know why the author don't change the default one).And it is much easier to create a theme and apply it.Most of all,it is much much faster than 'vim-powerline' while accomplishing every single function of 'vim-powerline' and plus.

-If you have read [this article](/config/2013/07/25/trailing-whitespace-marker-segement-on-vim-powerline/),you may remember how much it bothers to just add a single additional section.
+If you have read [this article](/config/2013/07/25/trailing-whitespace-marker-segement-on-vim-powerline/),you may remember how much it bothers to just add a single additional section to 'vim-powerline'.
 However,with vim-airline,you only need 2 more lines in `bundle-path/vim-airline/autoload/airline.vim` ----- the last 2 lines in the following code block.

 {% highlight vim linenos %}